Kerwood/confluence-updater/README.md

 You can use environment variables instead of parameters.

 ```
-confluence-updater-update 0.1.0
+confluence-updater 1.1.0
-Update a page
+Update a confluence pages

 USAGE:
     confluence-updater update [OPTIONS] --secret <secret> --user <user>